mechio/takana/README.md

 #### 4. You're all set

 Finally open the web page that you pasted the snippit into on the previous step.
 Then open one of its referenced stylesheets in Sublime and start live-editing!

+### Using Grunt

+We maintain a grunt plugin for easy integration with Takana.
+Head over to [mechio/grunt-takana](https://github.com/mechio/grunt-takana) for instructions on getting started.